cloud-ark/kubeplus/README.md

 - Setup a policy in such a way that Pods created under this service will have specified Resource Request and Limits.
 - Get aggregated CPU/Memory/Storage/Network metrics for the overall workflow.

-Here is a new platform service named MysqlService as Kubernetes API.
+Here is a new platform service named MysqlService.

 <p align="center">
 <img src="./docs/mysql-as-a-service-crd.png" width="650" height="250" class="center">